Firooz-shahriari/DCOP/README.md

 * **Experimrnts**
   *  You can reproduce the results of the first experiment using **Final_Syn.py**.
-  *  For LOgistic Regression simulations, at first, please download MNIST dataset and add it to the directory.
+  *  For Logistic Regression simulations, at first, please download MNIST dataset <br> and add it to the directory.
+Then, run **Final_LR.py**.

 * **Notes**